kungfulon/GoldSrcNetworking/README.md

 ## Building

-Use Visual Studio 2019 to build the project.
+Use Visual Studio 2015 build tools to build the project.

 ## Installation